 Rosario moved to third on Nolan Arenado's grounder to third and scored when first baseman Zach Lutz threw wide of third, trying to get Rosario.

 Cuddyer, who also had an infield single in the sixth, went 3-for-4 to raise his average to .351 overall and .390 (39-for-100) during his hitting streak.
 He led off the ninth with a single to right but was thrown out by Byrd trying to stretch the hit into a double.

 "He's playing no-doubles (defense)," Cuddyer said of Byrd.
 "We're going up against their closer (Bobby Parnell).
 You take a shot to get into scoring position.
 If he doesn't make a perfect throw, I'm safe.
 You got to tip your hat to him.
 He made a great play, a good throw; it was the wrong decision."

 Chatwood held the Mets hitless until Lutz singled in the fifth, following a leadoff walk.
 Juan Lagares' bunt single loaded the bases.

 Third baseman Arenado fielded Anthony Recker's grounder and got a force out at home, but Recker beat catcher Rosario's throw to first.

-The Mets scored on a fielder's choice when Hefner hit a grounder in the hole that Herrera fielded, but Hefner narrowly beat second baseman Rutledge's throw to first in an attempt to omplete a double play.
+The Mets scored on a fielder's choice.
+Hefner hit a grounder in the hole that Herrera fielded, but with the batter narrowly beating second baseman Rutledge's throw to first in an attempt to complete a double play.